BorisChen396/BorisChen396.github.io/index.md

 # Hello, world!

 Welcome to my website!
-This website is used to organize my projects.
-You can find all my projects [here](/projects)!
+You can find all my projects on GitHub [here](/projects).